-- 3. Complaints issued to the Program Administrator by program participants should be acted upon promptly, with initial contact made within 24 hours of notice. - 4.
-Customers shall not be required to sign up for a specific Alternative Retail Electric Supplier as part of their solar contract. - 5.
-Unfair, deceptive, or abusive acts or practices - Approved Vendors shall conduct all aspects of their business that touch on customers or their interests without any unfair, deceptive, or abusive acts or practices ("UDAAP"). - b.
-Approved Vendors shall regularly examine and consider the possibility of UDAAP violations in all aspects of their business that touch on customers or their interests, including but not limited to marketing, sales, origination, contract terms, contract options, installation, servicing, and loss mitigation. - 6.
-Advertising - a.
+- a.
 No advertising claim by any Approved Vendor should be deceptive or misleading, whether by affirmative statement, implication, or omission, including claims: - i.
 About products or services. - ii.
-About pricing, quality and performance. - iii.
-About participant savings. - iv.
+About pricing, quality, and performance. - iii.
+About subscriber savings. - iv.
 About contract terms and conditions. - v.
 Or any other program related claims. - vi.
 Made in print, electronic, verbal, and any other medium. - b.
 All claims must be based on factual, verifiable sources. - c.
-Approved Vendors should be familiar with all advertising laws, rules, regulations, and guidance, including Federal Trade Commission guidance on advertising and marketing. "green" or "solar" or "renewable" products. - d.
-Approved Vendors should avoid referring to a PV system as "free" in oral or written marketing or sales discussions unless the customer will not pay anything for the PV system or the energy it generates. - 7.
-Sales and marketing interactions - Approved Vendors shall comply with, and shall ensure that all of its employees, agents, and contractors comply with any and all federal, state, and local laws regarding restrictions on contacting its customers, including but not limited to the federal Do Not Call Registry, the CAN-SPAM Act of 2003, the Telemarketing Sales Rule, the Telephone Consumer Protection Act of 1991, and any analogous state or local laws.
+Approved Vendors should be familiar with all advertising laws, rules, regulations, and guidance, including Federal Trade Commission guidance on advertising and marketing "green" or "solar" or "renewable" products. - d.
+Approved Vendors should avoid referring to a community solar subscription as "free" in oral or written marketing or sales discussions unless the customer will not pay anything for the benefits they receive from the community solar subscription contract.

+7. Sales and marketing interactions

+- a.
+An Approved Vendor shall comply with, and shall ensure that all of its employees, agents, and contractors comply with, any and all federal, state, and local laws regarding restrictions on contacting its customers, including but not limited to the federal Do Not Call Registry, the CAN-SPAM Act of 2003, the Telemarketing Sales Rule, the Telephone Consumer Protection Act of 1991, and any analogous state or local laws.
 This includes provisions related to: - i.
 Prohibitions against manually dialed calls to wireless numbers; - ii.
 Call time restrictions; - iii.
-Call curfews and banning calls to customers on statutory holidays or during a declared state of emergency;

-- iv.
-Not autodialing or texting wireless numbers without prior express written consent; - v.
+Call curfews and banning calls to customers on statutory holidays or during a declared state of emergency; - iv.
+Not autodialing or texting wireless numbers without prior express written consent;

+- v.
 Limitations on the length of time callers may allow phones to ring; - vi.
-If using automated or prerecorded messages, ensuring compliant opt-out mechanisms are available, including a toll-free number to allow customers to easily opt-out of future calls; - vii.
-All applicable email requirements, including properly identifying the type of email and opt out provisions. - b.
-Any company marketing, installing, or financing solar projects that will be part of the ILSFA Program must respect the wishes of customers who do not want to be contacted by maintaining accurate and current "do-notcontact" lists of such customers and by requiring its subcontractors to maintain such lists. - i.
-Companies with "do-not-contact" lists that receive customer "donot-contact" requests through an employee, agent, or contractor must add the customer to their "do-not-contact" lists. - ii.
+If using automated or prerecorded messages, ensuring compliant opt-out mechanisms are available, including a toll-free number to allow customers to easily opt-out of future calls: - vii.
+All applicable e-mail requirements, including properly identifying the type of e-mail and opt out provisions. - b.
+Any community solar provider for a project that is, or seeks to be, part of the ILSFA Program must respect the wishes of customers who do not want to be contacted by maintaining accurate and current "do-not-contact" lists of such customers and by requiring its subcontractors to maintain such lists. - Companies with "do-not-contact" lists that receive customer "do-not-contact" requests through an employee, agent or contractor must add the customer to their "do-not-contact" lists. - ii.
 Companies with "do-not-contact" lists must ensure that employees, agents and contractors (e.g., solar lead generators) have access to up-to-date "do-not-contact" lists, and that they comply with all laws and the ILSFA program guidelines regarding sales and marketing interactions. - iii.
-Companies with "do-not-contact" lists must have reasonable protocols to ensure that employees, agents, and contractors do not initiate contact with customers on their "do- not-contact" lists. - iv.
-For companies with "do-not-contact" lists, their agents and contractors may contact customers previously listed on a "do-notcontact" list who later initiate contact with companies, their agents, or contractors, but subject to all applicable local, state, and federal limitations on the breadth of such contact. - c.
+Companies with "do-not-contact" lists must have reasonable protocols to ensure that employees, agents, and contractors do not initiate contact with customers on their "do-notcontact" lists. - iv.
+For companies with "do-not-contact" lists, their agents and contractors may contact customers previously listed on a "do-not-contact" list who later initiate contact with companies, their agents, or contractors, but subject to all applicable local, state and federal limitations on the breadth of such contact. - c.
 Approved Vendors and their agents and subcontractors must conduct business affairs with the goal of openness and transparency and not seek to take advantage of or otherwise exploit a customer's lack of knowledge.
-If an Approved Vendor or its agent or subcontractor becomes aware that a customer clearly misunderstands a material issue in a solar transaction or that the system will not work as intended to be used by the customer, the Approved Vendor should correct that misunderstanding. - 8.
-Using Illinois Solar for All Brochures - a.
-The relevant ILSFA Informational Brochure must be presented to the customer at the first contact between the Approved Vendor and customer that occurs in person or online. - b.
-If first contact between an Approved Vendor and customer is by telephone or direct mail, the ILSFA Informational Brochure shall be included at first (if any) follow-up that takes place in person or online.
+If an Approved Vendor or its agent or subcontractor becomes aware that a customer clearly misunderstands a material issue in a solar transaction, the Approved Vendor should correct that misunderstanding. - 8.
+Using Illinois Solar for All Brochures